-The will of God, which was for the sanctification of men, was accomplished through Jesus atonement for sins on the cross.
-When we believed in Christ, we were placed in a sanctified state meaning that we are in a permanent and continuous state of salvation6 into which we are brought and in which we live.
+The will of God, which is for the sanctification of men, was accomplished through Jesus’ atonement for sins on the cross.
+When we believed in Christ, we were placed in a sanctified state, meaning that [we’re] in a permanent and continuous state of salvation6 into which we’re brought and in which we live.

 Hebrews 10:10 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.

 - You have become an adopted son.

 God, in His foreknowledge, knew beforehand who would freely believe in His Son for salvation, and [it’s] on this basis that they are chosen by Him.
 God implements a plan in time called predestination for whosoever will receive Him, with humanity (the elect) choosing to respond to His initiation for salvation.
 God takes a believing sinner, regenerates him, and by means of this, makes him His child (teknon, a born one).
 Then He takes this child and places him in a legal position as an adult (adopted) son (huios).7 The apostle here uses, as an illustration, the Roman practice of legally adopting a child, and thus not only [bequeathing him] the material possessions of the one [adopting] but also giving him his civil status.8

 Ephesians 1:5 Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will,

 - You are ambassadors for Christ.

 We have been brought into a permanent and continual state of ambassadorship (persons who represent someone else and who carried a message from the person whom they represented9 to others).

 2 Corinthians 5:20 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God.